-Study interim analysis confirms 94.3% cure rate among participants started on hepatitis C treatment
+94.3% cure rate among participants who started hepatitis C treatment

 The C-Free Steering Committee and Study Update Meeting was convened on October 5 at Siam Novotel in Bangkok.
 Over fifty representatives from key stakeholders attended this meeting, including Thai DDC/MOPH, NHSO, HITAP, the Country Coordinating Mechanism of the Global Fund (Thailand), Global Fund (Geneva), FHI360, PHPT, HIV-NAT, IHRI, BIOPHICS, Bangkok Metropolitan Administration health centers and Office of Drug Use, Raks Thai, Ozone, and Thai Drug Users Network.
 Dr. Tanyaporn Wansom presented key findings from the interim analysis of C-Free.
 Additionally, participants engaged in policy and advocacy discussions focused on expanding community models of care and access to HIV and viral hepatitis testing and treatment with direct acting antivirals (DAAs).
 The key study findings to date underscore a high demand for community services and show that the use of Sofosbuvir/Velpatasvir is safe and effective in people living with HIV, actively using drugs, and with cirrhosis.
 These include: